waynehoggett/Kubestronaut/CKA/ExamExercises.md

 Use the kubectl command-line tool to determine what CNI is installed with the cluster.
 Also determine what version the CNI is currently running.

 Use the kubectl command-line tool to list the CSI drivers in your Kubernetes cluster as well as the CSI storageClasses.

+# 3

+## 3.1

+Create a new role named `sa-creator` that will allow creating service accounts.

+Create a role binding that is associated with the previous `sa-creator` role, named `sa-creator-binding` that will bind to the user `Sandra`.

+## 3.2

+Create a new user named “Sandra”, first creating the private key, then the certificate signing request, then using the CSR resource in Kubernetes to generate the client certificate.

+Add that new user “Sandra” to your local kubeconfig using the kubectl config command.

+## 3.3

+Create a new service account named ’secure-sa’ and create a pod that uses the ‘secure-sa’ service account.
+Make sure the token is not exposed to the pod.

+Create a new cluster role named ‘acme-corp-role’ that will allow the create action on deployments, replicates, and daemonsets.
+Bind that cluster role to the service account ’secure-sa’ and make sure the service account can only create the assigned resources within the default namespace and nowhere else.
+Use auth can-i to verify that the ‘secure-sa’ service account cannot create deployments in the kube-system namespace and output the result of the command + the command itself to a file and share that file.